megerow/megerow/README.md

 ## Impactful Application Development | Process Automation | Artificial Intelligence | Agile Project Management | Technology Leadership | Business Intelligence

-I am happy to collaborate with other developers working in the AI + ASP.NET + C# + SQL + vector space.
+I am happy to collaborate with other developers working in the AI + ASP.NET + C# + SQL + vector database space.
 Am currently working on a series of articles on RAG.
 Providing consulting/contract services to clients around same.

-I have experience in the following:

-* a
-* b
-* c
+🔭 I’m currently working on a series of ASP.NET / C# / MVC projects to create a template AI question/answer chatbot using OpenAI's LLM and DataStax's vector database, along with other services and data sources.
 <!--
 **megerow/megerow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.